Insights

 What happens when I pass away?

-• If somebody other than your spouse is the beneficiary of your HSA, the account is no longer an HSA.
-It becomes a regular taxable account, and the full value of the account is taxable as income to the beneficiary in the year of your death.*
+- If somebody other than your spouse is the beneficiary of your HSA, the account loses its HSA status.
+It becomes a regular taxable account, and the full value of the account is taxable as income to the beneficiary in the year of your death, but for the exception listed below. *

 *If, within one year of the date of death, your non-spouse beneficiary (other than your estate) pays any of your qualified medical expenses that were incurred before your death, the amount of those expenses is subtracted from the amount that is taxable to the beneficiary.